 where P is a power measure, f is a frequency, V is a voltage, A is an area, L is a length, D is “any other parameter”, and B is a resolution-related performance expressed in “bits”, e.g., “SNR-bits”, effective number-of-bits (ENOB) or nominal resolution N. Examples of use is found in the parameter list below, and in [1].

-The -parameters are introduced to make the expression more generic, although all FOMs proposed to this date have used
+The -parameters are introduced to make the expression more generic, although all FOMs proposed to this date (Edit: except for the FOM by Vogels et al. in [3]) have used

 .